djpain/sfcu-do/README.md

-# sfcu-do
+# sfcu-digital ocean deployment
-This is a repo of the k8s for SFCU
+This is a repo is a collection of yaml files to deploy the SFCU stack using digital ocean for everything.
+I'm hoping this helps anyone trying to understand what we have done.

+#Current setup

+![alt text]